hdaws/flavor-stash-matchup/README.md

 * Copy Gastby output from public/ to docs/

 IE11 compatibility tricks are not used and the browser is unsupported for this project.

+Strictly speaking, several frameworks in here could be considered overkill for this size project, but it was also intended as a learning exercise with those frameworks.